smartface/sf-extension-utils/doc/location.md

 <a name="module_location.location_getLocation"></a>

 ### location.location:getLocation(callback)
 Gets location latitude and logitude.
-For android it handles permissions by its self
+For android it handles permissions by itself

 **Kind**: static method of [<code>location</code>](#module_location)
 **Access**: public